 Step 3: Join a Developer Community

-Behind every website is a web developer—or a team of web developers, or even a company of web developers—who have worked tirelessly to create the site.
-If you think about how many websites are out there, then you can start to get an idea of just how many talented web developers there are in the web development community.
+Think about how many websites are out there.
+This will give you an idea of just how many talented web developers there are in the web development community.

 When you’re getting started on your journey to learning to code in HTML, joining a web developer community is a great idea.
 Developer communities bring together developers of all backgrounds—from beginners to experts—with whom you can talk, share ideas, and collaborate on projects together.

 Are you unsure where to start?
 Here are a few communities that are great for new web developers:

 - Stack Overflow: A technical Q&A community.
 This site has no shortage of discussions about HTML which you could find helpful.